deg-skeletor/deg-skeletor.github.io/README.md

 2. Type `npm install` to install project dependencies.
 3. Type `skel` to run the project's "build" task.

 That's it!
-Depending on the project, other tasks (such as `skel watch` or `skel serve`) or subtasks (such as HTML, CSS or JS-specific taks) may also already be configured.
+Depending on the project, other tasks (such as `skel watch` or `skel serve`) or subtasks (i.e., CSS or JavaScript-specific subtasks) may also already be configured.
 But because Skeletor is modular, this will vary from project to project.
 Consult its `skeletor.config.js` file to know for sure.

 ### Starting a new Skeletor project

+#### Manual configuration
+Skeletor Core is just a delegator, which means it doesn't do a whole lot on its own.
+To make it useful, it needs:

+* *Plugins.* A typical Skeletor plugin does one thing and one thing well.
+That one thing could be anything.
+There are already plugins for file copying, PostCSS, Pattern Lab, Express, Rollup, and more.
+Go on, [have a look](https://github.com/deg-skeletor/).

+Plugins can be installed by listing them as [devDependencies](https://docs.npmjs.com/files/package.json#devdependencies) in your project's `package.json` file.
+Any plugins listed here will be installed to the project during an `npm install`.

+* *Configuration*.
+Skeletor needs a configuration object to tell it what tasks and subtasks to run, and how those tasks should work.

+#### Automatic configuration via Skeletor Wizard
+Yes, there is an auto-configurator called [Skeletor Wizard](https://github.com/deg-skeletor/skeletor-wizard) that's in active development.
+Yes, it kind of works already.
+No, we would not recommend using it in production quite yet.
+Sorry, Charlie.